-Judge order leaves many US visa lottery winners out of luck
+Judge's order leaves many visa lottery winners out of luck

 The judge said that the impact of COVID-19 on the State Department’s processing capacity needed to be taken into account, bringing him to order a total of 9,095 slots be saved.

-“The problem with Plaintiffs’ proposed number is that it asks the court to treat FY 2020 as if it were an average year.
+“The problem with Plaintiffs’ proposed number is that it asks the court to treat FY 2020 as if it were an ‘average' year.
 But, to state the obvious, it has been anything but average," Mehta wrote in his ruling.
 “The COVID-19 pandemic has caused worldwide operational disruptions of the State Department’s consular and visa processing operations.”

 The United States makes available up to 55,000 visas a year for immigrants whose nationalities are underrepresented in the U.S. population.